derAlff/ioBroker.signal-cmb/README.md

 ### 0.2.0 (07.12.22)
 * (derAlff) Added support for Emojies
+* (derAlff) Added informations about emojies in README
 * (derAlff) Replaced phone number in README/Configuration with link to actual phone number on CallMeBot website

 ### 0.1.7 (16.02.22)